Lex-Col/Guardian-Angel-Protocol/README.md

 ​**The Core Gate.** This gate governs the System Heartbeat.
 As long as the Guest maintains the authorized Heartbeat, the Realm persists.
 Any deviation triggers the Atomic Inhibit sequence.

-- ​**The Temporal Shackle:** To mathematically eliminate Temporal Desynchronization (stale ticket looping), Gate TL enforces Monotonic Nonce Tracking.
+- ​**The Temporal Shackle:** To deterministically eliminate Temporal Desynchronization (stale ticket looping), Gate TL enforces Monotonic Nonce Tracking.
 The Warden tracks the nonce[8] against a secure hardware counter.
 If the Guest submits a spent or backward-looping ticket, Continuity is immediately shattered.

 ### ​TECHNICAL SPECIFICATIONS